Updated January 2023

-Individuals have a right to make a ‘subject access request’ to gain access to personal information that the school holds about them.
+You have a right to make a ‘subject access request’ to gain access to personal information that we hold about your child.

-Individuals also have the right for their personal information to be transmitted electronically to another organisation in certain circumstances.
+You may also have the right for your child’s personal information to be transmitted electronically to another organisation in certain circumstances.

 As a parent of a pupil attending an academy there is no automatic parental right of access to educational records in our setting.
 However, we would consider any parental request for such access and decide whether it is appropriate to grant the request on a case by case basis.

-Under data protection law, individuals have certain rights regarding how their personal data is used and kept safe, including the right to:
+Under UK data protection law, you have certain rights regarding how your child’s personal data is used and kept safe.
+For example, you have the right to:

 We take any complaints about our collection and use of personal information very seriously.

-If you think that our collection or use of personal information is unfair, misleading or inappropriate, or have any other concern about our data processing, please raise this with the school in the first instance.
+If you think that our collection or use of personal information is unfair, misleading or inappropriate, or have any other concern about our data processing, please raise this with us in the first instance.

 Alternatively, you can make a complaint to the Information Commissioner’s Office: